ibm-cloud-docs/power-iaas/Network-security-group.md

+### Cloning an NSG
+{: #clone-nsg}

+When you clone an NSG, a new {{site.data.keyword.nsg-lc}} is created with the same rules and member configurations as the original NSG from which it was cloned.
+To clone an NSG, complete the following steps:

+1. Open the Power Virtual Server user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.

+2. Click **Workspaces** in the navigation menu.
+The Workspaces page is displayed with a list of existing workspaces.

+3. Select the workspace that contains the NSG to be cloned.
+The "Workspace details" panel is displayed.

+4. Click **View virtual servers**.

+4. In the navigation panel, click **Networking** > **Network security groups**.
+The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.

+5. Click the overflow menu (icon with 3 vertical dots) on the NSG entry that you want to clone and select **Clone**.
+The "Clone network security group" dialog is displayed.

+6. Enter a name for the NSG in the **Name** field and click **Clone**.

 ### Deleting an NSG
 {: #delete-nsg}

 You can delete the NSGs that you have created.
 However, you cannot delete the default NSG that is created when the NSG feature is enabled on a {{site.data.keyword.powerSys_notm}} workspace.

+You cannot delete an NSG or NAG until all the associated rules and members are removed.
+For more information, see [Deleting rules from an existing NSG](#delete-rule-nsg) and [Removing members from an NSG](#remove-members-nsg).
+{: important}